Hypfer/Valetudo/docs/_pages/installation/dreame.md

 Once your connection is ready, turn on the vacuum by pressing and holding the middle button (POWER) for at least 3 seconds.

 You should see some logs and one of the last ones will say root password changed.
+If you don't see any logs, try swapping RX and TX.
 If you instead see some random characters, check your cabling.

 To use the Wi-Fi Reset method, open up the other side of the robot and press the reset button shortly (<1 second) with a pen or paperclip.
 Your UART connection should pop up with the login prompt like `"p2029_release login”`